noiseprotocol/noise_spec/noise.md

 3.2.
 Transport messages
 --------------------------

-    ( uint64 nonce; )?
     uint16 length;
     byte payload[length];

-If the protocol uses explicit nonces, transport messages will begin with a 64-bit big-endian `uint64` nonce.

-Following this (or at the beginning) is a big-endian `uint16` length field describing the number of following bytes in the encrypted payload.
+Every transport message begins with a big-endian `uint16` length field describing the number of following bytes in the encrypted payload.
 The first byte of the decrypted payload will be a 1 if this is the final message, 0 otherwise.